Mkhanali25/2016-2020_Election_Analysis/README.md

 * Is there a relationship between income and voter affiliation?
 * How much changed between the 2016 election and the 2020 election?

-* Description of the data exploration phase of the project
+**Description of the data exploration phase of the project**

 When exploring our dataset we had a fairly large amount of columns and rows.
 Based off the data we selected certain columns to further research.
+We have broken these columns into the following categories:

+    1. Counties
+    2. Election 2016 Results
+    3. Election 2020 Results
+    4. COVID
+    5. County Wealth Distributions
+    6. County Demographics
+    7. County Gender Distribution

 * Description of the analysis phase of the project
 * Technologies, languages, tools, and algorithms used throughout the project